psl-linqs/psl-linqs.github.io/wiki/CANARY-2.3.1/Configuration.md

 ## Setting Properties

-Setting properties for PSL programs differ depending on whether you are using the CLI or Java/Groovy interface.
+Setting properties for PSL programs differ depending on whether you are using the CLI or Java interface.

 ### CLI
 CLI users can pass any PSL configuration property on the CLI command line.